 High levels of occupancy can make it difficult to manage patient flow through the hospital (National Audit Office 2013), with consequences for operational performance because it becomes difficult to find beds for patients, for example, those who need to be admitted from A&E departments (Monitor 2015).
 A relationship between high bed-occupancy levels and increased infection rates has also been identified (Kaier et al 2010).

-The number of beds occupied by patients whose discharge has been delayed is not huge compared to the total bed stock; in March 2017, for example, around 6,400 beds – less than 5 per cent of the total available – were being used by patients whose discharge had been delayed.
+The number of beds occupied by patients whose discharge has been delayed is not substantial compared to the total bed stock; in January 2020, for example, the equivalent of 5,200 beds – 5 per cent of the total available acute and general beds – were being used by patients whose discharge had been delayed.
 Nevertheless, delayed discharges can exacerbate operational challenges; for example, reducing the number of beds available for patients who need admission can affect performance against key waiting time standards including A&E and elective care.

-Moreover, because of the very specific definition of the term delayed transfer of care, the number of patients officially recorded as having been delayed is only a sub-set of patients who could receive care elsewhere.
+Because of the very specific definition of the term delayed transfer of care, the number of patients officially recorded as having been delayed is only a sub-set of patients who have long stays in hospital and/or could receive care elsewhere.
 The National Audit Office estimated that the number of older patients in hospital who are no longer benefiting from hospital treatment, but could receive the care they need in their own homes or in residential care, is around 2.7 times the delayed transfers of care figure (National Audit Office 2016).
-Others have highlighted even larger discrepancies in the number of patients who could be treated elsewhere and official estimates of patients whose discharge has been delayed (Edwards 2017a).

 Getting greater value from beds: opportunities, initiatives and outlook